Recognize Child Abuse Prevention Month

 - Monday, March 30 – Protective Factors Video Series Kick off

-- Tune in to our social media for our month-long Protective Factors video campaign on social media!
+- Tune in to our social media for our month-long Protective Factors Video Series Mondays, Wednesday and Fridays!

 - Wednesday, April 1 – Child Abuse Prevention Month 2020 Online Kick off

-- Tune in to our social media for a reading of the Child Abuse Prevention Month Proclamation by a handful of statewide partners and supporters!
+- Watch a Statewide Reading of the Child Abuse Prevention Month Proclamation by statewide partners and supporters!

 - Friday, April 3 – Wear Blue Day 2020

-- Wear blue at home to participate and show off your blue with #WearBlueDay2020 & #BeAConnection
+- Wear blue at home to participate and share photos with #WearBlueDay2020 & #BeAConnection

 - Sunday, April 5 – #BeAConnection 10 Day Social Media Challenge Kick off

-- The #BeAConnection challenge will flood feeds with photos of the positive connections in our lives and ways we can be a connection in our community.
+- The #BeAConnection challenge will fill feeds with photos of the positive connections in our lives and how to be a connection.

 - Friday, April 17 – Prevent Child Abuse America Virtual Town Hall